mend/renovate-ce-ee/docs/3-advanced.md

 #### Provisioning and Migration

-The Renovate Pro docker image comes with SQL migration scripts that are used for provisioning and migrating the databse between schema versions.
+The Renovate Pro docker image comes with SQL migration scripts that are used for provisioning and migrating the database between schema versions.
 If the schema version has changed between two Renovate Pro releases, then the first thing that Renovate Pro will do after restart is to migrate the existing tables and data to the new schema, before starting the scheduler, worker and webhook listener.

 This same migration approach also includes the capability to *roll back* schema changes, e.g. if you upgraded Renovate Pro but found a problem requiring you to roll back.